 - Put both the pureed and chopped peaches in a large, heavy-bottomed pot.
-Add both sugars, lemon juice, lime juice, the reduced bourbon, vanilla (See Notes) and butter.
+Add both sugars, lemon juice, lime juice, 1/2 cup of the bourbon, vanilla and butter.

 - Turn off heat and let mixture settle; skim any foam from the surface with a metal spoon.
-Discard the vanilla bean if used and mix in the remaining 1 Tbsp of bourbon.
+Discard the vanilla bean if used.

 - Place the jars on a rack in the canning pot with boiling water and cover the pot.
 When the water in the pot returns to a boil, boil for 10 minutes for half pint jars and 15 minutes for full pints.